firethunder94/katchblog/content/travels/brazil.md

 ![Colourful houses of Olinda](/img/brazil/olinda1.jpg)

 Our last stop was **Salvador**, the first capital city of the Portuguese colony Brazil.
 It has beautiful coloured houses too.
-Maybe you've even seen it before, as the videoclip of "They Don't Care About Us" from Michael Jackson was filmed there.
+Maybe you've even seen it before, as the videoclip of Michael Jackson's song "They Don't Care About Us" was filmed there.
 A typical souvenir from Salvador is the Fitinha, a coloured wristband that someone has to knot around your left wrist with three knots, each one for a wish.
 One day we went to a nearby beach, the last time seeing the sea for quite a while.

 ![Salvador](/img/brazil/salvador2.jpg)

 ![Beach nearby](/img/brazil/salvador1.jpg)

 After three weeks in Brazil we flew back to Europe, a lot richer in experience.
-It was my first time in South America and I'd like to go back on day to this different world full of joy.
+It was my first time in South America and I'd like to go back one day to this different world full of joy.